rhysd/tweet-app/README.md

 [![appveyor badge][]][appveyor]

 [Tweet app][repo] is a small Twitter client only for tweeting on [Twitter][twitter], but never shows a tweets timeline.
-It's built on [Twitter Lite][twitter-lite] and [Electron][electron].
+It's built on [mobile Twitter website][mobile-twitter] and [Electron][electron].

-- Tweet form is the same as mobile official client (accurate characters count, emoji picker, pictures/movies upload, poll, ...)
+- Tweet form is the same as mobile official client (accurate characters count, emoji picker, pictures/movies upload, save draft tweets, poll, ...)
 - After posting a tweet, it goes back to the tweet form again.
 Timeline never shows up in this app
-- Replying to a previously posted tweet is supported
+- Replying to a previously posted tweet (making tweets thread) is supported
 - Multi-account support
 - Terminal is first class.
-A `tweet` command is provided to access to the app
+A `tweet` command is provided to access to the app from command line
 - Customizable.
 Keyboard shortcuts and lifecycle of the application can be configured
 - macOS, Linux and Windows are supported (confirmed with macOS 10.15, Ubuntu 18.04, Windows 10)